Thahit/Neural_Cellular_Automata_for_diverse_Tree_growing/README.md

 - `use_index` - embeddings dimension is filled with normalized id of the tree

 ## Generation and Training
-See [training Python file](run/train.py) for ways to train your models and [inference Python file](run/inference.py) to produce inference results using the pretrained model.
+See [training Python file](run/train.py) for ways to train your models and [inference Python file](run/inference.py) to produce inference results using pretrained models.

 Authors
 -------